canonical/vanilla-framework/templates/docs/patterns/rich-list/index.md

 ### Minimal

-The only mandatory elements in the rich vertical list are the title and the image.
-These can be flipped as desired.
+The only mandatory elements in the rich vertical list are the title and the image, and one of optional elements.
 The rest of the content is optional.

 <div class="embedded-example"><a href="/docs/examples/patterns/rich-list/vertical/minimal" class="js-example">
 View example of the vertical rich list pattern